Home Contact Us FAQ's SiteMap

 3. Blames Past Employers

-It is reasonable to say that Asians are generally more concerned with matters like good manners and relationship-building than people in many other regions.
+It is reasonable to say that Asians are generally more concerned with matters like good manners and relationship-building than people in other regions.
 They are diplomatic people and usually very cautious about what they say about others.

 4. Decision-Maker or Order-Taker?

-It has long been a grievance of regional managers that some of their Country Managers behave like “relationship managers” rather than leading sales initiatives.
+In addition, it has long been a grievance of regional managers that some of their Country Managers behave like “relationship managers” rather than leading sales initiatives.
 In these situations, local managers simply maintain customer relationships with people who they already have long-term relationships with.
 They rarely prospect for new clients or even try to introduce new products and services for existing clients.

 5. Can’t Describe Career

-That said, it should be understood that Asians are not as comfortable with self-promotion as (say) American-style managers.
+That said, it should be understood that Asians are not as comfortable with self-promotion as western managers.
 Asian culture demands a softer approach that avoids being seen as boasting.
 As well, English is a second language to most Asians and this will somewhat limit their ability to make a strongly-worded western-style sales pitch.

 6. Overly Eager for Job Change